-Identify and apply the basic principles of art and design as they relate to three-dimensional objects, including balance, emphasis, movement, repetition, and scale.
+1. Identify and apply the basic principles of art and design as they relate to three-dimensional objects, including balance, emphasis, movement, repetition, and scale.

-- 2. Learn about the characteristics of various sculptural media (including wood, clay, plaster, and found materials) and develop the technical skills required to manipulate them. - 3.
-Exhibit a basic working knowledge of sculptural methods which may modeling, molding and casting, construction and assemblage.
+2. Learn about the characteristics of various sculptural media (including wood, clay, plaster, and found materials) and develop the technical skills required to manipulate them.

+3. Exhibit a basic working knowledge of sculptural methods: modeling, molding and casting, construction and assemblage.

-- 4. Be encouraged to experiment, to think critically and creatively, and to problem solve. - 5.
-Develop a critical understanding of sculpture through verbal discussion and class critiques. - 6.
-Learn about expanded notions of sculpture including performance art, living sculpture and sitespecific art. - 7.
-Demonstrate the ability to independently research artists, techniques or media related to the field of sculpture and present this research to the class.
+4. Be encouraged to experiment, to think critically and creatively, and to problem solve.

+5. Develop a critical understanding of sculpture through verbal discussion and critiques.

+6. Learn about expanded notions of sculpture including performance art, living sculpture and sitespecific art.

+7. Demonstrate the ability to independently research artists, techniques or media related to the field of sculpture.